Paid On-Call Firefighter Recruitment

 All fire halls are staffed by POC Firefighters

 POC firefighters are your neighbours, your co-workers and your friends.
 They are men and women in all walks of life that live close to you and respond 24/7 when paged to deal with the emergencies in our community.
 They are people of all ages, races and backgrounds.
-They are people who choose to give more than they take from their community.
+They are people who choose to give to our community.

-POC firefighters are paid an hourly wage when called to respond to emergencies and to attend weekly practice sessions.
+POC firefighters are paid an hourly wage when called to respond to emergencies and to attend weekly Monday night practice sessions.